 Qatar, Uzbekistan Discuss Enhancing Parliamentary Relations

-The Qatari side was headed by HE Speaker of the Shura Council Hassan bin Abdullah Al Ghanim, while the Uzbek side was led by Chairperson of the Senate Tanzila Norbaeva.
+The Qatari side was headed by Speaker of the Shura Council HE Hassan bin Abdullah Al Ghanim, while the Uzbek side was led by Chairperson of the Senate HE Tanzila Norbaeva.

 Following the talks, both sides signed a Memorandum of Understanding aimed at strengthening joint cooperation in parliamentary affairs, exchanging legislative information and expertise, and organizing reciprocal visits to support the development of parliamentary work and coordinate positions on issues of mutual interest.